 Many people with osteoarthritis, or those who have a few early twinges, try supplements, such as glucosamine with chondoitrin, green lipped mussel, fish oils, and rosehip.
 Evidence is mixed - with glucosamine some trials say it is helpful, and others claim it is not - while people who take them also report different results.

-Jan admits, "There is evidence that such as rosehip and omega-3 fish oils may help pain, and glucosamine might slow down progress of osteoarthritis."
+Jan admits, "There is some evidence that glucosamine might slow down the progress of osteoarthritis."